kundajelab/DART-Eval/README.md

 All data is available for download at Synapse project [`syn59522070`](https://www.synapse.org/Synapse:syn59522070).

+The Synapse file repository is organized by task. **Each task directory contains `data.h5`, an HDF5 file containing processed inputs and outputs for the task.
+See the Synapse project wiki for more information on the structure of the HDF5 files.**

+Additionally, for reproducibility, each task directory contains raw data, inputs, and final outputs for each model evaluated in the manuscript.
+(See the "Tasks" section for more information on each task.)

 ## Tasks

 The commands in this section reproduce the results for each task in the paper.
 The output files mirror the structure of the Synapse project.